Kernel Methods for Unobserved Confounding: Negative Controls, Proxies, and Instruments: Tuning

 for each value $\lambda$ in the grid $\Lambda$.
 Inversion of such a matrix has complexity $O(n^3)$; the sample size $n$ is the limiting factor.
 The same is true for the two ridge penalty hyperparameters in the confounding bridge estimated by Algorithm~\ref{algorithm:bridge}, and for the additional ridge penalty hyperparameter that appears when estimating the heterogeneous treatment effect in Algorithm~\ref{algorithm:treatment}.
 Therefore tuning of the heterogeneous treatment effect in Algorithm~\ref{algorithm:treatment} takes roughly three times as long as tuning of a kernel ridge regression, whose runtime scales as $O(n^3)$.

+In the simulations of Section~\ref{section:experiments} and Appendix~\ref{section:simulation_details}, I implement kernel methods with and without negative controls, across various designs, with several iterations, which compounds the time complexity of the tuning step.
+It is therefore feasible to implement only 100 iterations when the sample size is $n=10,000$.

+In practice, an analyst would implement the method once for one sample size, which is feasible on a personal laptop.
+The dose response curve can be estimated in a matter of seconds for $n\in \{100,500\}$, in a matter of minutes for $n\in \{1000,5000\}$, and a matter of hours for $n=10,000$.
 A vast literature considers how to speed up kernel methods by replacing the kernel matrix with a low rank approximation.
 Appendix E.3 of \cite{dikkala2020minimax} discusses popular techniques and their implementation in NPIV.
 I pose as a question for future work how to extend the main results of this paper to accommodate kernel matrix approximations.